Photo credit: DonkeyHotey | CC2.0, Flickr.

 White American Evangelical Political Attitudes and Behavior: Explanation and Correctives

 Slides to a presentation; audio file here.
 White American evangelical political attitudes can be characterized by the debate between John Winthrop and Roger Williams, and their respective attitudes towards Native Americans, slavery, fairness, and faith in the civic space.
-This is a presentation also explores Scripture and church history to argue that Roger Williams was correct.
+This presentation also explores Scripture and church history to argue that Roger Williams was correct.
 Given to the staff of Emmanuel Gospel Center, Apr 18, 2018, as a follow-up to how Christian restorative justice impacts ministry.

 Human Dignity: Does Every Individual Matter?